 A user application can also receive notifications based on certain events.
 I2C slave can utilize IRQ signal to notify the host.
 As seen in the figure 6, from the configuration programmer, after enabling the auxiliary interface, check the interrupt enable option.

-A user application need to register the callback to receive interrupt notifications.
+A user application need to register a callback to receive interrupt notifications.
 The FTDI API FT_SetNotificationCallback registers the callback for interrupt notification.

 Contact Information